dxdydz/321/zoningout.md

 ## Special Scoring Rules

 During your game you will be playing with three of the special scoring rules listed below.
 For the solo and co-operative game modes, a target score is listed.
 Your goal is to build a city that scores as much or more than the target scores of all three special scoring rules added together.
-For convenince, the titles of the rules are also listed in this table here with links to the rules themselves.
+For convenince, the titles of the rules are also listed in here with links to the rules themselves.
+To randomly select scoring rules, you could write these titles on slips of paper and draw three from a hat.

 [15-Minute City](#15-minute-city) | [Density Bonusing](#density-bonusing) | [Rainbow Rows](#rainbow-rows) |
 [Colorful Columns](#colorful-columns) | [Overshadowed](#overshadowed) | [Little Boxes](#little-boxes) |